Africa: Demographics

-European colonization also brought sizable groups of Asians, particularly from the Indian subcontinent, to British colonies.
+European colonisation also brought sizable groups of Asians, particularly from the Indian subcontinent, to British colonies.
 Large Indian communities are found in South Africa, and smaller ones are present in Kenya, Tanzania, and some other southern and southeast African countries.
 The large Indian community in Uganda was expelled by the dictator Idi Amin in 1972, though many have since returned.
 The islands in the Indian Ocean are also populated primarily by people of Asian origin, often mixed with Africans and Europeans.
 The Malagasy people of Madagascar are an Austronesian people, but those along the coast are generally mixed with Bantu, Arab, Indian and European origins.
 Malay and Indian ancestries are also important components in the group of people known in South Africa as Cape Coloureds (people with origins in two or more races and continents).
-During the 20th century, small but economically important communities of Lebanese and Chinese have also developed in the larger coastal cities of West and East Africa, respectively.
+During the 20th century, small but economically important communities of Lebanese have also developed in the larger coastal cities of West and East Africa, respectively.